fchakkapat/Coraline-DE/README.md

 - de_challenge_data.xlsx

 ## Materials
-- Coraline-DE Challenge.ipynb : Provide instructions on how to solve each assignment.
+- Coraline_DE_Challenge.ipynb: Provide instructions on how to solve each assignment.

 ## Result
 ### Assignment No. 1 : Preview table food_sales from Postgresql